 Wisteria sinensis // floribunda // frutescens

-Position in full sun is best, areas with no direct sun but a high light density (eg courtyards) or semi-shade are possible, but plants will produce less flowers.
-Distance from plant to plant: 3 - 8 m.
+A position in full sun is best; areas with no direct sun but a high light density (e.g. courtyards) or semi-shade are possible, but plants will produce fewer flowers.
+Distance from plant to plant: 3 - 8 metres.

-An extremely strong and vigorous twiner, which can reach 20m height, a “Green Octopus” - the young strangling arms reaching an action radius of more than 1m.
-Light-shunning growth, into nooks and crannies etc, with blast-effect.
+An extremely strong and vigorous twiner which can reach a height of 20 m - a “green monster” - the young strangling arms reaching an action radius of more than 1 m.
+Light-fleeing growth into crevices and nooks- sometimes with a cracking or blasting-effect to the structures it enters.
 Feathery leaves, mostly light green, sometimes with an orange-brown tinge.
 Foliage from May to November, rarely with yellow autumn colouring.

 Summer and winter pruning as illustrated in photos.
 Regular pruning is absolutely essential to prevent damage to support systems.

 Sturdy, preferably rod-like support systems, designed for anticipaded height and width of plant.
-A simple linear system rather than covering large areas, no timber trellises.
-Wire ropes are suitable if the main stem is guided strongly parallel to the wires, without twining, as illustrated in the photos.
-The short side branches are to be arranged so that any scratching of the wall render is prevented should windy conditions make the newel and hence the plant turn around.
-Lightning conductors, downpipes and eave gutters etc are not to be reached by the plant, all growth supports should have a distance of 2 metres from any such building elements and to the eave gutters, to the sides as well as from the top.
-For suitable rope systems see below, use Heavy or Massive systems, in case of pot plants Easy or Medium systems will be adequate.
+A simple linear system rather than one covering large areas; no wooden trellises.
+Wire ropes are suitable if the main stem is guided strictly parallel to the wires, without twining, as illustrated in the photos.
+The short side branches are to be arranged so that any scratching of the wall is prevented should windy conditions make the move or twist the spindles.
+Lightning conductors, downpipes, and eave gutters, etc.. are not to be reached by the plant; all growth supports should have a distance of 2 metres from any such building elements and to the eave gutters-- to the sides as well as from the top.
+For suitable rope systems, see below.
+Use heavy or massive systems; in the case of potted plants or for wisteria frutescens-- easy or medium systems will be adequate.